eriklarsen4/CVSL/Tutorials/wins-by-war-tutorial.md

 make/get dataframes of team `WAR` values.
-The model we’ll build is from my article on [TheLeftyCatcher](https://www.theleftycatcher.com/post/diving-deep-into-tanking)- based off of 2011-2021 data.
-We'll visualize that data which will look strongly linear.
+The model we’ll build is from my article on [TheLeftyCatcher](https://www.theleftycatcher.com/post/diving-deep-into-tanking)- based off of data from each season from 2011-2021.
+We'll visualize that data.
+It'll look strongly linear.

 ``` r
 for(i in 2011:2021){